Skip to main content

 Exogenous sources of ROS include exposure to environmental toxins, pollutants, radiation, and certain medications.
 Environmental toxins and pollutants, such as heavy metals and pesticides, can generate ROS and contribute to oxidative stress.
 Radiation, whether from natural sources like the sun or medical procedures like X-rays, can also generate ROS and cause oxidative damage.
 Certain medications, such as chemotherapeutic agents and some antibiotics, can induce oxidative stress as a side effect of their therapeutic action.

-Lifestyle factors can also contribute to oxidative stress.
+Lifestyle factors1 can also contribute to oxidative stress.
 Smoking, for example, exposes the body to a multitude of harmful chemicals and free radicals, overwhelming the body’s antioxidant defenses.
 Poor diet, especially one high in processed foods and low in fruits and vegetables, can lead to nutrient deficiencies and a reduced intake of antioxidants.
 Excessive alcohol consumption can increase ROS production and impair antioxidant defenses.
 Chronic stress, whether psychological or physical, can also contribute to oxidative stress by disrupting normal cellular processes and increasing inflammation.

 In conclusion, oxidative stress is a complex phenomenon that can have profound implications on cellular homeostasis and overall health.
 Understanding the causes and consequences of oxidative stress is crucial for developing strategies to mitigate its detrimental effects and promote optimal health.